-Development proposals will be supported only where they take account of the following landscape design principles:
+Development proposals will only be supported where they take account of the following landscape design principles:

-- c.
-Preserve and not significantly detract from those parts of locally significant views (see Maps 6 and 7 for locally significant landscape views) that are visible from locations that are freely accessible to members of the general public (for example from a public footpath, right of way, roadside, or other publicly accessible land).
-Developments should take into consideration any adverse impacts on these views through landscape appraisals and impact studies. - d.
-Enhance the existing development form of scattered villages, hamlets and farmsteads within the wider setting of the area. - e.
-Conserve local landscape features, where possible. - f.
-Ensure that there is no enhanced risk of indirect downstream water quality impacts on the River Teme and Downton Gorge nationally and internationally important conservation areas. - g.
-Incorporate mature and established trees into future landscaping schemes, where possible. - h.
-Preserve and enhance local habitats and wildlife corridors, particularly for rare and endangered species.
+- a.
+The locally significant views identified on Maps 6 and 7 should be retained.
+Developments proposals should be supported by an appropriate level of landscape impact assessment; - b.
+Enhance and conserve the existing development form of scattered villages, hamlets and farmsteads within the wider landscape setting of the area; - c.
+Conserve local landscape features, where possible; - d.
+Ensure that there is no enhanced risk of indirect downstream water quality impacts on the River Teme and Downton Gorge nationally and internationally important conservation areas; - e.
+Retain mature and established trees into future landscaping schemes, where possible; - f.
+Conserve and enhance local habitats and wildlife corridors, particularly for rare and endangered species.
 Landscaping schemes will be required to incorporate planting schemes which use traditional and locally appropriate species to support and enhance biodiversity.
-Species should be appropriate to the location and setting in terms of type, height, density and the need for on-going management. - i.
-Design and deliver high quality green infrastructure, informed by the Herefordshire Green Infrastructure Strategy, linking settlements and creating ecological and recreational networks and maximising opportunities for residents and visitors to have a high-quality experience of nature and heritage.
+Species should be appropriate to the location and setting in terms of type, height, density and the need for on-going management; and - g.
+Where appropriate development proposals should include details for the provision of high quality green infrastructure, informed by the Herefordshire Green Infrastructure Strategy, linking settlements and creating ecological and recreational networks and maximising opportunities for residents and visitors to have a high-quality experience of nature and heritage;